 The same study mentioned earlier, where researchers tested the aluminum contents of 24 different baby formula brands, has some insight about this topic.
 In the words of the researchers, some of the brands "...contained the lowest concentrations of aluminum yet measured in our laboratory.
 These higher cost specialist preparations demonstrate that the contamination of baby formulas by aluminum is not inevitable."

 It may sound paradoxical because of the health benefits that adults can enjoy from eating a plant-based diet, but in the case of baby formula the milk-based formula might be the better choice.
 This is because much plant-based baby formula is made from soy, which research shows tends to have higher aluminum levels compared to animal-based formula mix.

 Bottom line: Aluminum in any formula can be dangerous for a baby, that's why HiPP is so committed to testing their formula for contamination of aluminum and other metals.
 What exactly sets HiPP apart from other formulas?

-To minimize the entry of heavy metals, the raw materials are subject to strict selection and comprehensive controls.
-HiPP has a comprehensive quality management system - checking for heavy metals is part of their usual analysis program, and they have decades of experience in this process.
-With these practices HiPP's products are able to satisfy the strict internal quality criteria and the strict legal requirements for baby food by the European Commission.
+HiPP uses strictly-controlled high-quality organic ingredients to protect babies and young children from unwanted substances.
+HiPP has a comprehensive quality management system and they have decades of experience in this process.
+With these practices HiPP's products are able to satisfy the strict internal quality criteria and the legal requirements for baby food by the European Commission.